 The group agreed to meet on 18th February at Camira State Forest to explore this area which is reported as imminently threatened by logging.

-We invite our friends and community to join us and we call upon decision makers and opinion leaders to act urgently to protect our public native forests from logging.
+We invite all our friends and community to join us and we call upon decision makers and opinion leaders to act urgently to protect our public native forests from logging.